Jose-Tepaz/baruch-frontend/README.md

 # Baruch

-Housa is a modern real estate web application built with Next.js, designed for property listing, searching, and management.
+Baruch is a modern real estate web application built with Next.js, designed for property listing, searching, and management.
 Developed by AliThemes, this project provides a robust, scalable, and user-friendly platform for real estate agencies, agents, and property seekers.

 ## Features